ga-wdi-curriculum/angular-intro/readme.md

 <details>
 <summary><strong>Q</strong>: What is a front-end Framework?</summary>

-- a library that attempts to move some or all application logic to the browser, while providing an interface for keeping the front end in sync with the back end
+- one that attempts to move some or all application logic to the browser, while providing an interface for keeping the front end in sync with the back end
 - applications can run completely in the browser, minimizing server load since the server is only accessed when the front end needs to synchronize data with the backend
 - the server sends over the entire app in the initial request (HTML/CSS/JS) then JS makes all subsequent requests with AJAX
 - provides more fluid user experience